revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - No, python doesn't support interfaces.
-- Python does not support multiple inheritance.But,you can easily emulate the equivalence of interfaces.
+- Python does not support multiple inheritances.
+But ,you can easily emulate the equivalence of interfaces.

 </details>

 ---

-59.Can you explain how would you achieve web scraping in python?
+59. Can you explain how to achieve web scraping in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Webscraping is a computer software technique of extracting information from the websites.This technique is mostly focuses of unstructured data on the web into structured data.
+- Webscraping is a computer software technique for extracting information from websites.
+This technique mostly focuses on unstructured data on the web into structured data.
-- Python has some options for HTML scraping,These are,
+- Python has some options for HTML scraping.
+They are,
      - Mechanize
      - Scrapemark
      - Scrapy